ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_declare-angular.md

 [[only-angular]]
 |## Declaring Custom Components
 |
-| In order for ag-Grid to be able to use your Angular components, you need to provide them in
+| In order for AG Grid to be able to use your Angular components, you need to provide them in
 | the **top level** `NgModule`:
 |
 | ```jsx